begedin/talk-slides/slides/vue_3_en.md

 - assertions are more useful than snapshot tests
 - `@vueuse` will cover 90% of your needs

+Note:

+Practically speaking, we've learned that pinia proxies are amazing.

+That the getCurrentInstance function is pure magic for quickly getting composables out of vue2 plugins.

+That composables don't need to be reused ot be justified.
+Seriously.
+If a piece of a slightly larger component can become a unit, pull it out into a composable and use it as an extra bit of compartmentalisation and documentation.

+We've learned htat toRef is a severly underused way to pass a prop, or a pinia store key to a composable as an observable value.

+We've learned htat in tests, at least for our team, snapshots are mostly useless, but assertions on html content are great.

+We've learned that @vueuse will cover 90% of your needs.

+And we're still learning.

 ---
 <div class="centered" markdown="1">
   <h1>Thank you!</h1>
   <h2>Questions?</h2>
 </div>

+Note:

+Thank you!
+Are there any questions?